 ECMO Education at the Alfred ICU

-Twice a year, the Alfred ICU runs the Alfred ICU and Perfusion Adult ECMO Course as well as a Cannulation course, which are open to external participants.
+Twice a year, the Alfred ICU runs the Alfred ICU and Perfusion Adult ECMO Course as well as a Cannulation course, both of which are open to external participants.

-Senior Registars and Fellows at the Alfred ICU have the opportunity to complete the ‘Alfred ICU ECMO Certificate‘, which requires sufficient clinical exposure, attendence at didatic and simulation-based teaching sessions, contribution to the education programme and completion of the Alfred ICU and Perfusion Adult ECMO Course.
+Senior Registrars and Fellows at the Alfred ICU have the opportunity to complete the ‘Alfred ICU ECMO Certificate‘, which requires sufficient clinical exposure, attendance at didactic and simulation-based teaching sessions, contribution to the education programme and completion of the Alfred ICU and Perfusion Adult ECMO Course.